OceanDynamicsUConn/GroupManual/README.md

     coursework goes much beyond getting good grades.
 If you are a Master's student, having excellent grades may matter, because if you decide to pursue a PhD, the admissions committee will review your transcripts.
-If you are a doctoral student, grades don't matter much, because most prospective employers will not ask for you transcripts.
+If you are a doctoral student, grades don't matter much, because most prospective employers will not ask for your transcripts.
 What truly matters––both at the Master's and doctoral levels––is that you develop mastery of the material discussed in class.
 (You could be a straight-A student on paper but know little about the material.)
 What